stephanie-finnigan/MP-tech-test/readme.md

 Q2.
 What best practices have you used while implementing your solution?

-	- Single Responsibility
+	- Single Responsibility Principle
-	- Interface Segregation
+	- Interface Segregation Principle
-	- Dependency Injection/Inversion
+	- Dependency Injection/Inversion Principles
+	- Seperate service logic implementation from Controller endpoint.
+	- Add more unit tests based on acceptance criteria for further test coverage.
+	- Usage of short-circuit evaluation for performance

 Q3.
 What further steps would you take to improve the solution given more time?